jaydeepw/accent-assignment-01/README.md

 ## Application architecture and technical details

 ## Recommendations for future improvements

+### Secruity recommendations
 - Using ProGaurd for enhanced security by obfuscating the code to protect the app against reverse engineering of the application and reducing the app distributable binary size
 - Showing images for the albums received from the network and cached on the device
 - Data security using encryption
 - Data security using server side authentication
 - Data security using client side authentication for e.g. pattern lock, thumb impression lock

+### Technical recommendations
 - Albums list should be paginated
 - Using WorkManager for asynchronous data syncing

+### UX recommendations
+- Using live data to bind the DB to the UI.
+Changing data in the DB will update the UI seamlessly

 ## Requirements
 - Use the latest recommendations from Android Community for